glenkleidon/pico/ABOUT.md

 # Pico HTTP Server in C

-This is a very simple HTTP server for Unix, using fork().
+This is a very simple HTTP server for Unix, entirely in C.

+This is a clone of the PICO project.
 It's very easy to use

 ## How to use